Visit Thistlethwaite Falls in Richmond, Indiana

 Disclaimer: Blog posts may contain affiliate links/ads or be sponsored/hosted.
 If you click on these links, I may earn a small commission.
 This helps keep the blog running and supports me – at no cost to you.
 If you have any questions, please read my disclaimer and privacy policy.
 All opinions on Cornfields & High Heels are my own.

 Thistlethwaite Falls is located in Richmond, Indiana, about 1 1/2 hours east of Indianapolis and an hour west of Dayton, Ohio.
-And just a few miles north of the famous U.S. Route 40 (in fact, it’s sandwiched in between Route 40 and Interstate 70).
+And just a few miles north of the famous U.S. Route 40 (in fact, it’s sandwiched between Route 40 and Interstate 70).

 The history of Thistlethwaite Falls